What Is Elder and Special Needs Law?

 - Support groups for specific diseases

-If you know any attorneys, ask them for a referral to an elder law or special needs planning attorney.
+If you know any attorneys, ask them for a referral to an elder or special needs law attorney.
 An attorney is in a good position to know who handles such issues and whether that person is a good attorney.
 Such persons are often the best and safest sources of referrals.

 Take the time to interview prospective attorneys.
 Not every attorney is right for each client.
 The attorney/client relationship must be built on mutual trust and understanding.
 Ask questions about fees and services.